Does Homeowner's Insurance Cover Natural Disasters?

 Lightning Strikes

 Damage from lightning strikes is covered by most standard homeowners' insurance policies.
-It will cover damage to property, like wiring, appliances, and electronics.
+It will cover damage to property such as wiring, appliances, and electronics.
 It will cover fires started by lightning.
 If a tree is struck by lightning and falls on your home, it's covered.
 What may not be covered is damage from an electrical surge when lightning strikes an area.
 That's why people buy surge protectors for their electronic devices.
 If electronics or appliances are damaged, then equipment breakdown coverage can cover replacement.

 Wildfires